 Insulin resistance is associated with an increased risk of type 2 diabetes.
 IFG represents a metabolic state between normal glucose homeostasis and diabetes.
-Patients with IGT progress to diabetes at a rate of about 6% to 10% per year; with the combination of IFG and IGT, the rate of progression may be higher [129].
-The risk of cardiovascular events appears to be increased in people with IFG and IGT [130].
-IGT may have a larger effect, although more research is needed to evaluate this [129; 130; 131; 132].
+Patients with IGT progress to diabetes at a rate of about 6% to 10% per year; with the combination of IFG and IGT, the rate of progression may be higher [143].
+The risk of cardiovascular events appears to be increased in people with IFG and IGT [144].
+IGT may have a larger effect, although more research is needed to evaluate this [143; 144; 145; 146].

 In addition, the risk of diabetes increases in relation to BMI.
-According to data from the National Health and Nutrition Examination Survey from 2005 to 2016, among adults 18 years of age and older diagnosed with diabetes, 89.0% were overweight (BMI ≥25), 27.6% had a BMI 25.0-29.9, 45.8% were obese (BMI 30.0-39.9), and 15.5% were extremely obese (BMI ≥40) [133].
+According to data from the National Health and Nutrition Examination Survey from 2005 to 2016, among adults 18 years of age and older diagnosed with diabetes, 89.0% were overweight (BMI ≥25), 27.6% had a BMI 25.0-29.9, 45.8% were obese (BMI 30.0-39.9), and 15.5% were extremely obese (BMI \geq 40) [20].
 Increased abdominal fat mass also increases the risk of developing type 2 diabetes.
-The usefulness of measuring waist circumference or waist-to-hip ratio is somewhat controversial, but some studies have shown that increased risk of developing diabetes with increased abdominal girth occurs independently of BMI [134; 135; 136].
+The usefulness of measuring waist circumference or waist-to-hip ratio is somewhat controversial, but some studies have shown that increased risk of developing diabetes with increased abdominal girth occurs independently of BMI [147; 148; 149].
 One study found that the prevalence of diabetes rose by 2.59% per year during the period 1988-2014.
-Increased adiposity was attributed to 72% of the rise in diabetes prevalence, with results consistent for men and women [137].
+Increased adiposity was attributed to 72% of the rise in diabetes prevalence, with results consistent for men and women [150].
+As stated, the AMA adopted a new policy that recognizes the issues with BMI measurement and suggest that it be used in conjunction with other valid measures of risk (e.g., visceral fat, body adiposity index, waist circumference, race, ethnicity) [31].

-Patients with diabetes are two to four times more likely to die from cardiovascular disease than patients without diabetes [138].
+Patients with diabetes are two to four times more likely to die from cardiovascular disease than patients without diabetes [151].
 In addition, nephropathy, retinopathy, and neuropathy are well-documented chronic complications.
 As noted, lifestyle intervention remains first-line therapy.
-The Diabetes Prevention Program (DPP) randomized 3,234 patients with IFG or IGT to placebo, metformin, or intensive lifestyle (i.e., intensive nutritional and exercise counseling) changes [139].
+The Diabetes Prevention Program (DPP) randomized 3,234 patients with IFG or IGT to placebo, metformin, or intensive lifestyle (i.e., intensive nutritional and exercise counseling) changes [152].
 The intensive lifestyle therapy reduced progression to type 2 diabetes nearly 60% over an average of three years.
 When overweight patients lost 7% to 10% of their body weight and took 30-minute walks five days per week, they decreased their risk of developing diabetes by 58%.
 Lifestyle intervention worked equally well in men and women, as well as in all ethnic groups, including African Americans, Asian Americans, Hispanic Americans, American Indians, and Pacific Islanders.

-Metformin therapy also prevented or delayed the development of frank diabetes (31% relative reduction), although lifestyle therapy was actually more effective [140].
-Of note, metformin has not been shown to reduce the risk of cardiovascular disease in patients with metabolic syndrome, prediabetes, or diabetes, although it has reduced the incidence of diabetes-related endpoints, such as stroke [139].
-Metformin has been associated with weight loss, but may lead to adverse gastrointestinal effects (e.g., dyspepsia, diarrhea) and can be associated with the development of vitamin B12 deficiency over time [141].
-Metformin therapy is often contraindicated in older adults due to renal insufficiency or risk of significant heart failure [140].
+Metformin therapy also prevented or delayed the development of frank diabetes (31% relative reduction), although lifestyle therapy was actually more effective [153].
+Of note, metformin has not been shown to reduce the risk of cardiovascular disease in patients with metabolic syndrome, prediabetes, or diabetes, although it has reduced the incidence of diabetes-related endpoints, such as stroke [152].
+Metformin has been associated with weight loss, but may lead to adverse gastrointestinal effects (e.g., dyspepsia, diarrhea) and can be associated with the development of vitamin B12 deficiency over time [154].
+Metformin therapy is often contraindicated in older adults due to renal insufficiency or risk of significant heart failure [153].